 According to the nominator: “I was intubated and it was a difficult experience, but the care I received was fantastic in the ICU.
 I am a retired nurse and worked as a director of nursing.
 I would hire any of the nurses that took care of me, because they were all wonderful, but Brett stood out.

 "He was special.
 He is a young nurse, but he was extremely gentle and wise beyond his years.
 There are some people who are blessed by God to be where they are supposed to be.
 That is Brett!”

 The DAISY Foundation is a not-for-profit organization, established in memory of J. Patrick Barnes, by members of his family.
 Patrick died at the age of 33 in late 1999 from complications of Idiopathic Thrombocytopenic Purpura (ITP), a little known but common auto-immune disease.
 (DAISY is an acronym for Diseases Attacking the Immune System).

 The care Patrick and his family received from nurses while he was ill inspired this unique means of thanking nurses for making a profound difference in the lives of patients and their families.

 Nurses may be nominated by patients, families, and colleagues by filling out a form online at avitahealth.org or at one of the three Avita hospital locations.
 The award recipients are anonymously chosen by a committee of Avita employees and community members.
 There is specific criteria and scoring for each nomination.

 Awards are presented twice annually at celebrations attended by the honoree’s colleagues, patients, and visitors.

-At the award ceremonies, Ms. McKeever, Ms. Vaughn, and Ms. Vanetta each received a certificate commending them for extraordinary nursing.
+At the award ceremonies, Ms. Brown, Ms. Feichtner, and Mr. Dannemiller each received a certificate commending them for extraordinary nursing.
 Each honoree was pinned with a special DAISY Award Pin and presented with a beautiful and meaningful sculpture called A Healer’s Touch, which is hand-carved by artists of the Shona Tribe in Zimbabwe.